tarwn/lessthandot-hugo/blogs/content/posts/2013-10-09-boost-your-datatransport-with-xml.md

 End Class
 ```
-We don&#8217;t have to use serializer objects anymore, as you can see.
+We don't have to use serializer objects anymore, as you can see.
 As a matter of fact, even the use of Attributes in our code has become obsolete because we serialize only what we want and only how we want it, without relying on external objects.
-And what&#8217;s more, it is compiled, not interpreted as you might think.
+And what's more, it is compiled, not interpreted as you might think.

 Consuming this functionality is just as easy.